nullbett/tryhackme/blue/README.md

 ## Reconnaissance
 Host ip address: `10.10.48.230`

-Next, I ping the host to see if we can get a response.
+Next, I ping the host to see if I can get a response.

 `ping 10.10.48.230`

-Respones:
+Response:

 <pre>
 PING 10.10.48.230 (10.10.48.230) 56(84) bytes of data.